cesarcsaenz/osticket-postinstall/README.md

 <br>

 ### >6.
 CONFIGURE NEW USERS (CUSTOMERS)
-- Switch to Agent Panel by clicking on it.
+- Switch to Agent Panel by clicking on "Agent Panel".
 </p>
 <img src="https://i.imgur.com/racELsD.png" height="50%" width="50%" alt="New USERS configuration"/>
 </p>
 <br>

-- I will create two users but you can create as many as you want.
+- Create two users, or you can create as many as you want.
 </p>
 <img src="https://i.imgur.com/lxX7CXC.png" height="50%" width="50%" alt="New users configuration"/>
 </p>